antvis/G6/docs/manual/advanced/custom-node.en.md

      */
     afterUpdate(cfg, node) {},
     /**
-     * Response the node states change.
-Mainly the interaction states.
-The business states should be handled in the draw function
+     * Should be rewritten when you want to response the state changes by animation.
-     * The states 'selected' and 'active' will be responsed on keyShape by default.
-To response more states, implement this function.
+     * Responsing the state changes by styles can be configured, which is described in the document Middle-Behavior & Event-State
      * @param  {String} name The name of the state
      * @param  {Object} value The value of the state
      * @param  {Node} node The node item